Uncertainty Quantification for Markov Processes via Variational Principles and Functional Inequalities: Bounding the Feynman-Kac Semigroup

 \section{Bounding the Feynman-Kac Semigroup}

 The Lumer-Phillips theorem (a variant of the Hille-Yosida theorem) is our tool of choice for bounding the Feynman-Kac semigroup; see Chapter IX, p.
-250 in \cite{Yosida1971}.
+250 in \cite{Yosida1971} or Corollary 3.20 in Chapter II of \cite{engel2006short}.
 This is the same strategy used in \cite{WU2000435,cattiaux_guillin_2008,doi:10.1137/S0040585X97986667} to obtain concentration inequalities.

-First we state some of the basic properties of the Feynman-Kac semigroup, adapted from \cite{WU2000435,cattiaux_guillin_2008}. \begin{theorem} Let $V:\mathcal{X}\to\mathbb{R}$ be bounded and measurable and $\mu^*$ be an invariant probability measure for $p_t$.
+First we state some of the basic properties of the Feynman-Kac semigroup, adapted from \cite{WU2000435,cattiaux_guillin_2008}. \begin{proposition} Let $V:\mathcal{X}\to\mathbb{R}$ be bounded and measurable and $\mu^*$ be an invariant probability measure for $p_t$.
+The operators $\mathcal{P}^V_t$, $t\geq 0$, defined in \req{eq:Kac_def}, are bounded linear operators on $L^2(\mu^*)$ that form a strongly continuous semigroup.